 Currently teleworking from outside the place of assignment/employment is only allowed in very specific circumstances (5.1(b)) or at specific times (summer, Christmas (5.1(b)), and throughout 2021 (2 weeks)).
-While there is talk of readjusting these guidelines in the future e.g. so that occasional telework days can be spent elsewhere (as is the case in the Court of Auditors), this call for expression of interest sets a precedent whereby any job which can be done remotely can be done from any other site, making it more than a little disingenuous to refuse colleagues’ requests to be able to telework from another country when the work can be done remotely .
+While there is talk of readjusting these guidelines in the future e.g. so that occasional telework days can be spent elsewhere (as is the case in the Court of Auditors and the Council), this call for expression of interest sets a precedent whereby any job which can be done remotely can be done from any other site, making it more than a little disingenuous to refuse colleagues’ requests to be able to telework from another country when the work can be done remotely .

 So some staff must be physically present in Brussels to do a Brussels-based role via telework but other staff can do a Luxembourg-based role from any Commission site, right?

 There’s an inconsistency here between the flexibility permitted in allowing colleagues from anywhere to do a Luxembourg-based DG SANTE role ‘for about six months’ and the strict limitations imposed on other staff e.g. those in the soon-to-expire Consumers, Health, Agriculture and Food Executive Agency (Chafea) and on staff in representations who must rotate to a new country as normal, global pandemic or not.

 Why is there flexibility in reacting to an unforeseen (but not unexpected, see below) recruitment issue but rigidity and urgency in dealing with the manufactured circumstances of moving the location of an established executive agency in the midst of a global pandemic?

 Why can exceptions made for some but not for others?